osnr/rpi-bitbang-ethernet/README.md

 full USB
 stack](https://www.raspberrypi.org/forums/viewtopic.php?t=36044) :-/

+This project is more of a byproduct of me trying to understand Ethernet than a project that's meant to actually be used :-)

 ## how to use

 _Warning_: This is pretty sketchy and out of spec for Ethernet, so